-Apple Music is a go-to streaming service for millions, but one common request is the ability to download Apple Music to a USB flash drive for playback in cars, home audio systems, or other USB-supported devices.
+Apple Music is a go-to streaming service for millions, but one common request is the ability to download Apple Music to USB for playback in cars, home audio systems, or other USB-supported devices.
 However, due to Digital Rights Management protection, Apple Music songs cannot be directly copied to a USB drive.

 No worries!
-In this guide, we'll explore why Apple Music files are restricted, and the step-by-step instruction to convert and put Apple Music on a USB stick, helping you enjoy your Apple Music collection more freely.
+In this guide, we'll explore why Apple Music files are restricted, and the step-by-step instruction to download and put Apple Music on a USB stick, helping you enjoy your Apple Music collection more freely.

-Apple Music allows users to download songs for offline listening, but these files are encrypted and cannot be directly transferred to a USB flash drive or other external storage.
+No. Apple Music allows users to download songs for offline listening, but these files are encrypted and cannot be directly transferred to a USB flash drive or other external storage.
 Here's why:

 - DRM Protection – Apple encrypts its music files to prevent from being copied or played on unauthorized devices.